Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 Tip #1: Write 3 Ads And Choose The Best One

 Writing three ads from the get-go rather than one can help get your creative juices flowing and give you more ideas for connecting with your audience and getting them to convert.
-I do this for lots of different ad copy, and I find that the last one I write is usually the best, because you start getting in your flow, and the ideas become more solid as you write them down.
+I do this for many different ad copy, and I find that the last one I write is usually the best, because you start getting in your flow, and the ideas become more solid as you write them down.

 Let me give it a swing to show you what I mean…

-Need to sell your house for cash in one week?
+[Headline] Need to sell your house for cash in one week?

 Tip #2: Run Consistent A/B Tests

-And perhaps the best way to learn more about your target market — what makes them click and convert — is to A/B test pieces of your sales copy.
+Perhaps the best way to learn more about your target market — what makes them click and convert — is to A/B test pieces of your sales copy.

 Do not, though, A/B test two totally different ads.
 While that can be interesting anecdotally, you can’t possibly pull any quantitative information from those tests since there are too many differing factors.